DanWahlin/Observable-Store/samples/javascript-demo/README.md

 # JavaScript Demo

-This shows how to use Observable Stores with vanilla JavaScript (simple example).
+This shows how to use Observable Store with vanilla JavaScript (simple example).

 1. Run `npm install`